gpslab/sitemap/README.md

 You can simplify splitting the list of URLs to partitions and creating a Sitemap index.

-You can push URLs into the `WritingSplitIndexStream` streamer and he will write them to the partition of the Sitemap.
+You can push URLs into the `WritingSplitIndexStream` stream and he will write them to the partition of the Sitemap.
-Upon reaching the partition size limit, the streamer closes this partition, adds it to the index and opens the next partition.
+Upon reaching the partition size limit, the stream closes this partition, adds it to the index and opens the next partition.
 This simplifies the building of a big sitemap and eliminates the need for follow size limits.

 You'll get a Sitemap index `sitemap.xml` and a few partitions `sitemap1.xml`, `sitemap2.xml`, `sitemapN.xml`  from a